- ADVERTISEMENT -

 5 – The Power of Suggestion

 In one study, at Goldsmiths University in London, participants watched a video of a physic bending a metal key.
 Participants were paired with other ‘participants’ who were actually working with the researchers – these fake participants pretended they could see the key bending, and the real participants usually reported they had too.
-In essence, we are more likely to believe in things when people around us are believing in them too (that might explain a few things about religion!).
+In essence, we are more likely to believe in things when people around us are believing in them too.
 In ghostly terms, this means that a belief in ghosts can be catching – we are deeply influenced by others around us, and how they interpret the reality we are sharing.

 6 – We Want to Believe

-Last, but certainly not least, humans seem to want to believe in ghosts.
+Last, but certainly not least, some of us may simply want to believe in ghosts.
 It’s a pervasive desire to see that there is something after death, combined with a healthy fear of supernatural powers greater than our own, and a genuine enjoyment in being spooked.
-Our brains even release dopamine when we are afraid – the pleasure chemical!
+Our brains even release dopamine – the pleasure chemical – when we are afraid.
 For others, the existence of ghosts proves there is an afterlife – so it could be said that we find evidence for things we want to believe.